 European Theatre Convention (ETC)’s advocacy continues to bear fruit!

-The first step will be the upcoming European Theatre Forum, running online from 11-13 November – a high-level event to create dialogue between theatre and performing arts representatives and policymakers.
+The first step was the European Theatre Forum, which ran online from 11-13 November – a high-level event to create dialogue between theatre and performing arts representatives and policymakers.

-A second element of the Theatre Initiative will be introduced at the Forum: a new mapping exercise for the sector, analysing of the social and economic situation facing theatres.
+A second element of the Theatre Initiative was introduced at the Forum: a new mapping exercise for the sector, analysing of the social and economic situation facing theatres.
 This will focus on the impact of the Covid-19 pandemic and responses by theatres – particularly digitally – to the crisis.

 Three years of ETC advocacy